DataDog/guarddog/README.md

   <img src="./docs/images/logo.png" alt="GuardDog" width="300" />
 </p>

-GuardDog is a CLI tool that allows to identify malicious PyPI packages.
+GuardDog is a CLI tool that allows to identify malicious PyPI and npm packages.
 It runs a set of heuristics on the package source code (through Semgrep rules) and on the package metadata.

-GuardDog can be used to scan local or remote PyPI packages using any of the available [heuristics](#heuristics).
+GuardDog can be used to scan local or remote PyPI and npm packages using any of the available [heuristics](#heuristics).

 ![GuardDog demo usage](docs/images/demo.png)